aaronpenne/move-completed-tasks/README.md

 1. When you check a task, it drops to the bottom of its list automatically.
 A highlight flashes so you can see where it went.
 Ctrl+Z to undo.
 2. Two commands let you sort or collect completed tasks across the whole document, if you have a page that's already messy.
 Both are bindable to hotkeys.

-Delay, placement, subtask handling, which checkbox characters count as "done", and more are all configurable.

 ## Install

 **Community plugins:** Settings > Community plugins > Browse, search "Move Completed Tasks", Install, Enable.
 Or [install directly](https://obsidian.md/plugins?id=move-completed-tasks).